swiftly-solution/documentation/docgen/output/events/gameevents/ongrenadethrown.md

 ---

 # OnGrenadeThrown
-This event is triggered when grenade_thrown is triggered
+This event is triggered when grenade_thrown is triggered.
 ::: tabs
 @tab Lua
 ```lua